Chinese snap up used Rolexes, Birkins to satisfy luxury cravings amid slowdown

 "I think because of China's interest ... that can really move the needle for some brands to think about how they're going to handle this (resale) market, and what role they are going to play in the whole process," said Iris Chan, a partner and head of client development at consultancy Digital Luxury Group.

-China's second-hand luxury market is tipped to grow to $30 billion in 2025 from $8 billion in 2020, consultancy iResearch said late last year.
+China's second-hand luxury market is tipped to grow to US$30 billion in 2025 from US$8 billion in 2020, consultancy iResearch said late last year.
 New estimates from this year are yet to be released.

 HANDBAGS, JEWELLERY